 Sucralose is made by attaching chlorine molecules to normal white sugar.
 These chlorine molecules much harder for you to digest, which leads to you not being able to metabolize the sweetener.
-Sucralose passes through your body undigested and builds up in your fat cells.
+As a result, sucralose passes through the body undigested and builds up in fat cells.

 Studies show that when heated, sucralose forms chloropropanols, which are possible carcinogens.
 With most products containing sucralose having been heated at some point in the cooking process, it's a risk you shouldn't take.

 ARE THERE BETTER SUGAR-FREE SWEETENERS THAT ARE SAFER THAN SUCRALOSE?

 Of course!
 Erythritol and Stevia are two natural sugar alternatives that can be used instead of dangerous artificial sugars.
 These sugar alternatives are generally found in small amounts in fruits and vegetables.

 Erythritol only has 6% of the calories of sugar but retains 70% of the sweetness.
 Erythritol doesn’t spike your blood sugar or insulin, so this makes it a great sugar substitute for diabetics.
 Studies have shown that erythritol acts as an antioxidant, reducing blood vessel damage that has been caused by high blood sugar levels.
 Erythritol also will not cause your teeth to decay, unlike sugar and other artificial sweeteners.